-Student clubs and organizations exist on campus to support the college goal of promoting student learning and success through the support from the Office of Student Life.
-CF student clubs and organizations give individuals a chance to pursue interests while developing new relationships and leadership skills.
-All clubs are open to any students enrolled at CF. All students may audition or interview for organizations, but selection is limited.
+CF student clubs and organizations exist on campus to support the college goal of promoting student learning and success through the support from the Office of Student Life.
+These groups provide individuals opportunities to pursue interests while developing new relationships and leadership skills.
+All clubs are established by students, based on common interests and can include social experiences, educational workshops, service projects and more and are open to any students enrolled at CF. They include Academic and Personal Enhancement, Diversity and Culture, Faith and Spiritual, Social and Political, and Sports Clubs.
+Academic-Supported organizations are generally tied to an academic course and include competition teams, Student Publications and Visual and Performing Arts.
 If you don't see something that you are interested in, inquire about starting your own club!
-Please check us out on the web at CF.edu/StudentLife.
+Please check us out on the web at CF.edu/StudentLife or stop by the Office of Student Life at each campus.